 - You won’t find a listing of co-op/internship opportunities on the Public Service Commission’s website.
 Federal organizations that wish to hire students for co-op/internship placements will contact the educational institutions directly to place their request.

-- For more information about the Co-op/Internship program.
+For more information, visit the Co-op/Internship program.

 Federal Student Work Experience Program (FSWEP)

 FSWEP is managed by the Public Service Commission (PSC) of Canada and is a great way to gain work experience in your field of study.
 If you are a full-time student in a secondary school, CEGEP, college, technical institute or university and are interested in working at Statistics Canada, here’s how to apply:

 - Your submitted form is then sent to a database.

 - When Statistics Canada wants to hire a student from FSWEP, the PSC searches the database for students who match the job requirements of the hiring manager.

 - The system identifies all the students that meet the search criteria and randomly selects at least five candidates to refer for each position.

 - The manager who is looking for a student will then assess the referred candidates and decide on the successful candidate.